Group topologies on automorphism groups of homogeneous structures: Zariski topology

-By applying Corollary \ref{cor-zariski}, we conclude the following. \begin{cor} Suppose $\mathcal{K}$ is a non-trivial free amalgamation class.
+By applying Corollary \ref{cor-zariski}, we conclude the following. \begin{cor} Assume $\mathcal{K}$ is a non-trivial free amalgamation class.
 Let $\M=\fl{\mathcal K}$ and $G=\Aut{\M}$ and assmue $G$ acts transitively on $M$.
-Then $\tau_Z$ is not a group topology. \end{cor} \begin{proof}

-Since $\mathcal{K}$ is non-trivial there exists some $m\geq 1$ such that the action $G$ on $M$ is $(m-1)$-transitive (let us say every action is $0$-transitive) but not $m$-transitive.
+Then $\tau_Z$ is not a group topology. \end{cor} \begin{proof} Since $\mathcal{K}$ is non-trivial there exists some $m\geq 1$ such that the action $G$ on $M$ is $(m-1)$-transitive (let us say every action is $0$-transitive) but not $m$-transitive.
 Our second hypothesis implies that in fact $m\geq 2$.

-This implies that any substructure of size at most $m-1$ in $\mathcal{K}$ is a pure set, but that this pure set of size $m-1$ extends to some $A\in\mathcal{K}$ which is not a pure set \footnote{We may assume no relation holds for a constant tuple.
+This implies that any substructure of size at most $m-1$ in $\mathcal{K}$ is essentially a pure set in the sense that the type of a tuple enumerating all of its members without repetitions does not depend on the order, but that this pure set of size $m-1$ extends to some $A\in\mathcal{K}$ which this is not the case anymore \footnote{We may assume no relation holds for a constant tuple.
 No positive atomic formula can hold for all tuples of distinct elements of size $\geq 2$ because of free amalgamation.}.